Boundary conditions and anomalies of conformal field theories in 1+1 dimensions: Introduction

-An analogous application of BCFT was discussed in Ref.~\cite{cho2017relationship}.
+An analogous application of BCFT was discussed in Ref.~\onlinecite{cho2017relationship}.
 There, the SPT phases in $1+1$ dimensions were related to the spectrum of the ``mother CFT'' with distinct boundary conditions corresponding to the trivial and SPT phases imposed at the two ends.
-In the present paper, we rather discuss the anomaly of the CFT, which is related to the Lieb-Schultz-Mattis (LSM) type ``ingappability''~\cite{LIEB1961407, Affleck:1986aa, Oshikawa2000Commensurability, PhysRevB.69.104431} , by imposing the ``same'' boundary conditions at the two ends.
-Thus our discussion is complementary to Ref.~\cite{cho2017relationship}.
-(For previous works on anomaly-based arguments for the LSM type ingappability, see Ref.~\cite{Cheng:2016aa, Shunsuke-Oshikawa17, Cho:2017aa, Metlitski-Thorngren17, Tanizaki2018, Yao-Hsieh-Oshikawa19})
+In the present paper, we rather discuss the anomaly of the CFT, which is related to the Lieb-Schultz-Mattis (LSM) type ``ingappability''~\cite{LIEB1961407, Affleck:1986aa, Oshikawa2000Commensurability, PhysRevB.69.104431,PhysRevB.83.035107,PhysRevB.93.104425,ogata2019lieb,ogata2021general,PhysRevLett.126.217201,Tasaki:2022gka,Li:2022nwa,Cheng:2022sgb,Seifnashri:2023dpa} , by imposing the ``same'' boundary conditions at the two ends.
+Thus our discussion is complementary to Ref.~\onlinecite{cho2017relationship}.
+(For previous works on anomaly-based arguments for the LSM type ingappability, see Ref.~\onlinecite{Cheng:2016aa, Shunsuke-Oshikawa17, Cho:2017aa, Metlitski-Thorngren17, Tanizaki2018, Yao-Hsieh-Oshikawa19,Cheng:2022sgb,Seifnashri:2023dpa})

 Furthermore, a similar idea was used to discuss the anomaly of WZW models between the center symmetry and the spacetime (large) diffeomorphism~\cite{numasawa2018mixed}.
 While this was useful in revealing the boundary ingappability of SPT phases, its application on LSM-type ingappability --- ingappability induced from some internal symmetry and lattice symmetry --- was still unclear.
 In contrast, in our work, we provide a classification of mixed anomalies of e.g., a large class of Lie groups and their centers, where the Lie groups can be the internal symmetry and the center symmetry is expected to realize the lattice symmetry.
 Thus, our results are more directly relevant to LSM-type ingappability of lattice models.
 Indeed, our results are consistent with known ingappabilities found on lattices.
 Moreover, our argument covers a broad class of 1d spin systems.
-One class of such systems that has been rarely studied is the $\mathrm{SO}(n)$ spin chains, whose associated LSM theorem was discussed in Ref.~\cite{Tu2011EffectiveFT, Jian-Bi-Xu18} and is consistent with the results presented here.
-For more general cases that have not been explored, our work could lead to novel predictions.
+One class of such systems that has been rarely studied is the $\mathrm{SO}(n)$ spin chains, whose associated LSM theorem was discussed in Ref.~\onlinecite{Tu2011EffectiveFT, Jian-Bi-Xu18} and is consistent with the results presented here.